 8. In 2015, we added two new schools: St. Mary's Catholic School and West Michigan Academy of Arts and Academics.
 Along with Spring Lake Intermediate School and White Pines Intermediate Schools, 54 students are signed up for an 8 week hand-on after school experience.

 9. As we prepare for the 2015-2016 school year, we a pleased to add a seventh school, Walden Green.
-We are very grateful to our generous supporters: Herman Miller Cares, Shape Foundation, Spring Lake Rotary, Grand Haven Rotary, the Dr. Sylvia and Mr. Ron Ruscett Foundation, and Men Who Care.
+We are very grateful to our generous supporters: Herman Miller Cares, Shape Foundation, Spring Lake Rotary, Grand Haven Rotary, the Dr. Sylvia and Mr. Ron Ruscett Foundation, and Men Who Give.

 We feel confident to say, borne out by enthusiastic reception at the schools and enthusiastic student comments, that LEEP adds an important educational component for our area’s intermediate and middle school students: hands-on, project based, small group activity in environmental science.